 Predicting to rasters

-Using a model that has been trained using only Explanatory Training Rasters, you can choose to predict to a raster in either the same or a different study area.
-If you want to use prediction rasters other than those used for training the model because you are predicting either in a different study area or a different time period, a Match Explanatory Rasters parameter is provided.
+Using a model that has been trained using only Explanatory Training Rasters, you can predict to a raster in either the same or a different study area.
+To use prediction rasters other than those used for training the model because you are predicting either in a different study area or a different time period, a Match Explanatory Rasters parameter is provided.
 An Output Prediction Raster can be created with a Spatial Analyst license by choosing Predict to raster for Prediction Type.

 Output messages and diagnostics